Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

    * - Processes divergence
      - This happens when processes execute a different section of the code due to different if/else conditions, race condition on existing files, etc., resulting in hanging.
    * - Cross processes reduction
-     - Wrongly reported metrics or gradients due to mis-reduction.
+     - Miscalculated metrics or gradients due to errors in their reduction.
    * - Large sharded models
      - Instantiation, materialization and state management of large models.
    * - Rank 0 only actions
      - Logging, profiling, etc.
    * - Checkpointing / Early stopping / Callbacks / Logging
      - Ability to easily customize your training behaviour and make it stateful.
-   * - Batch-level fault tolerance training
+   * - Fault-tolerant training
      - Ability to resume from a failure as if it never happened.